Dieggarp/sexing/README.md

 Rscript sexing.R
 ```

-Two new files will appear when it finishes, "final_sexing.csv", containing results and "sexing_plots.pdf", the control plots.
+Two new files will appear when it finishes, "final_sexing.csv", containing results and "sexing_plots.pdf", containing the different plots.